FazioNico/mean-ionic-ngrx/server/README.md

 -->

 # NodeJS Simple REST TS
-Simple REST NodeJS server with TypeScript for MEAN Ionic with NgRx Starter Application
+Simple GraphQL + REST NodeJS server for MEAN Ionic with NgRx Starter Application.

+This is the output server builed by webpack from MEAN Ionic with NgRx.
+All dependencies and build process managed from the main project MEAN Ionic with NgRx.

+This server project is ready to deploy to Heroku or others host.